Wassau/inv_kinematics/README.md

 This process is iterative, this base code is implemented in the other positions to pick and place the objects type 1 and type 2.

-The ikine_LM is a numeric method in order to find out the inverse kinematics from a initial configuration condition, in this case, there is not a initial condition, but in the further codes that replies this one, the parameter is an input of q0=.
+The ikine_LM is a numeric method that find out the inverse kinematics from a initial configuration condition, in this case, there is not a initial condition, but in the further poses the initial condition for the numerical method is presented as a second parameter.
 This method uses a Levenberg-Marquadt optimization.
+It consist in a optimization of the trajectories looking for the minimal local steps along the trajectory between initial condition and final value.

 ```python
 T0 = SE3( 4, -4, 11 ) * SE3.OA([0, 1, 0], [0, 0, -1])
 sol0 = Pincher.ikine_LM(T0)